meteor-vue/vue-meteor/packages/vuex/README.md

 }
 ```

-In the tracker declaration, you can set the `isActivated` boolean to `true` so you don't need to use it in a component for it to be activated (this will call the `activate` callback automatically).
+In the tracker declaration, you can set the `isActivated` boolean to `true` if you want it to be activated right away (this will call the `activate` callback).

 ---